Personalised for LOCAL students.

 What services do we offer?

-• Assistance in using your existing skills to align to a new job or to undertake new training (Recognition of Prior Learning (RPL))
+• Assistance in using existing skills to align to a new job or to undertake new training (Recognition of Prior Learning)

-• Information on employment trends, areas with a shortage in skills and employment opportunities
+• Information on local employment trends and areas with skills shortages

 Make an appointment

-Book a one-on-one appointment at one of our Skills and Jobs Centres
+Book a one-on-one appointment at one of our Skills and Jobs Centre.

 Staff member holding an electronic tablet with application information.

 We run workshops to help you with education, resume writing, employment, Free TAFE and Working for Victoria.
-See our event listing on Eventbrite.
+See our event listing at our bookings site.

 Online career and course information